B-Line (Sydney): History

 In November 2015, Transport for New South Wales (TfNSW) announced the construction of a 27 kilometre bus rapid transit network between Newport on the Northern Beaches and the Sydney central business district.
 It began operating on 26 November 2017 as route B1 between Mona Vale and Wynyard Park.
 A planned extension to Newport was later cancelled following opposition from local residents with concerns that improved public transport infrastructure would be used to justify new high density housing developments.
 The route is operated by double deck buses.

 Route B1 services stop at nine B-Line stops at Mona Vale, Warriewood, Narrabeen, Collaroy, Dee Why, Brookvale, Manly Vale, Spit Junction and Neutral Bay.
 Commuter car parks have been built at Mona Vale, Warriewood, Narrabeen, Dee Why, Brookvale and Manly Vale.

 The B-Line is operated by Keolis Downer Northern Beaches's Mona Vale depot as part of Region 8.

 Buses on the B-Line trial Mobileye, a new forward-facing collision avoidance technology system which has been developed by Intel.

 In the first year of operation to November 2018, 5.9 million passengers were carried.

 On 20 December 2020, the B-Line commenced operating 24-hours a day, extended between midnight and 5am to the Queen Victoria Building as route BN1.
 In October 2021 it was included in the takeover of region 8 by Keolis Downer Northern Beaches.

 Due to a shortage of drivers, severe cancellations and wait times are commonplace on the route.

 Concerns have been raised about wear and tear on buses serving the route, most of which are travelling over 100,000 km annually.
 It was later announced in March 2025 that there will be additional 10 buses to be added in the fleet to address these concerns.
+The new fleet will expect to be delivered by mid 2026.